Dvogonen/cyclop_plus/README.md

 - If everything is set up correctly the LED on the receiver board next to the ISP pin header will light up for a minute or so.
 When it goes black again the programming is done and the board can be mounted in the googles.

-###Configure CYCLOP+
+###Use CYCLOP+
+- A single click jumps up in frequency to the closest higher channel among the 48 available.
+- A double click jumps down in frequency.
+- A long click (longer than 0.5 seconds) brings up a menu.
+- In menues: A short click increments or moves forward.
+A double click decrements or moves backward.
+A long click executes functions or is used to enter/depart.
-- Hold down the button during power up to enter the system options screen.
+- Use the menu to start the Graphical Scanner, the Auto Scanner or enter into the Options Menu.
-- Use single click and double click to navigate in the menu.
+- Auto Scanner: Performs an autoscan for the best channel, just like a single click does in the original firmware.
-- Use long click to select or unselect an option.
+- Graphical Scanner: Triggers a manual frequency scanner.
+The receiver will start cycling through all channels quickly.
+Hold down the button again to select a frequency.

+###Options Menu
 - Examples of configurable options: Screen flip (up or down), 3s battery meter, 2s battery meter, screen saver, low level battery alarm, alarm sound level.
 - Enabling the screen saver option makes the display go out 10 seconds after the last button press.
 Use this if the display is mounted inside the visor.
+- It is possible to turn the use of individual bands On or Off.
+If a band is turned Off it will not be available for manual stepping.
+The idea is to be able to limit frequency stepping to the band you are using and ignore all other frequencies.
+All frequencies are however available for both Grahical Scanning and Auto Scanning.
+The exception to this rule is the Low Band.
+This band takes up as much bandwidth as all the others combined.
+If the Low Band is turned Off, the scan functions for it is also turned Off.
+The reason is that this doubles the resolution of frequency scans.
 - The settings are saved when the Exit option is selected.
 All changes are lost if the battery is disconnected before Exit has been selected.

-###Use CYCLOP+
-- A single click jumps up in frequency to the closest channel among the 40 available.
-- A double click jumps down in frequency
-- A long click (0.6 - 2 seconds) triggers a autoscan for the best channel, just like a single click does in the original firmware.
-- A long-long click (> 2 seconds) triggers a manual frequency scanner.
-The receiver will start cycling through all channels quickly.
-Hold down the button again when the channel you want to use flickers onto the main display.

 ###Words of Warning
-Use of the FW is completely on your own risk.
+Use of the FW is on your own risk.
 You have to dismantle the googles to program the receiver with a so called ISP (alternatively called ICSP) programmer.
 It is naturally possible to destroy the receiver electronics if you connect VCC (the +3.3 volt wire coming from the programmer) to the wrong pin.
 Other types of wiring errors will lead to the programmer not working, but will probably not destroy anything.